elliotgoodwin/cross_matcher/README.md

 = \sqrt{ \big( \phi_2 - \phi_1 \big)^2 + \big( \lambda_2 - \lambda_1 \big)^2  }  \\
 $$

 As far as I can tell, there is no option to use a custom metric (i.e. the metric for a curved space rather than a flat, Euclidean space) to Scipy's `KDTree` class.
 However, as long as we can validate that the small angle approximation holds true (typically in the regime where the angle $\theta \lesssim 10^\circ \approx 0.65 \mathrm{rad}$), then we can expect to use Scipy's implementation of `KDTree` without any issues.
-The physical interpretation of this is that angular separation is small enough that the fact that the curvature of the spherical space doesn't have much of an impact, meaning we can treat the right ascension and declination in degrees effectively as $(x, y)$ coordinates on a plane.
+The physical interpretation of this is that angular separation is small enough that arclength of the angular separation and the straight-line distance between the two points is similar, meaning we can treat the right ascension and declination in degrees effectively as $(x, y)$ coordinates on a plane.

 This assumption is tested in `small_angle.py`: